 Generally, if either of these two circumstances occurs during the year, you must pay self-employment tax:

 The amount you pay in self-employment tax is subject to your net earnings.
 Your net earnings are calculated by deducting your total business expenses from your gross income.
+You can track your income and expenses with our free ledger template.

 Once you've determined your net income, you can apply the 15.3% rate for taxes to determine how much you owe the IRS in self-employment tax.